-Published in 1950, esteeemed television critic Kenneth Baily’s book ‘Here’s Television’ is a fascinating account of the early days at the BBC.
-The book is written with all the authority of someone who was present when the first broadcasts were made from Alexander Palace in August 1936, up to it's closure in September 1939 at the outbreak of war, and it's subsequent re-openning six years later.
-It is lent more weight by the fact that it was written a mere five years after this monumentous event, when all the facts were still clear in his memory.
+Published in 1950, esteemed television critic Kenneth Baily's book 'Here's Television' is a fascinating account of the early days at the BBC.
+The book is written with all the authority of someone who was present when the first broadcasts were made from Alexander Palace in August 1936, up to its closure in September 1939 at the outbreak of war, and its subsequent re-opening six years later.
+It is lent more weight by the fact that it was written a mere five years after this momentous event, when all the facts were still clear in his memory.

 This absorbing and detailed account of the early days at the BBC is an important part of television history.

 "A Personal Account of Television's Early Days